alex/what-happens-when/README.rst

 performed, as well as modify the page or its layout, causing another round of page rendering and painting.

+By understanding the rendering process, developers can optimize their web pages for better performance, ensuring a smooth and visually appealing user experience.

+Remember, the rendering process is a critical step in the web browsing experience as it directly affects how the web page appears to the user.
+Developers often strive to optimize this process to ensure fast loading times and smooth interactions on their websites.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html
 .. _`Punycode`: https://en.wikipedia.org/wiki/Punycode